tarajarell/Pewlett_Hackard_Analysis/README.md

 ### Data
 - 90,398 names with unique employee ID numbers were returned in the query for staff who may be eligible for retirement
 - Senior Engineers had the highest count by employee title at 29,414 of the 90,398 employees found in the table
-- 1,549 current employees are eligible under the birth date criteria to participate in the mentorship program
+- 1,549 current employees (not retiring soon) are eligible under the birth date criteria to participate in the mentorship program
-- 88,849 retiring employees would not have mentor matches
+- 88,849 retiring employees would not have current non-retirement eligible employee mentor matches

 ![Retirement_Count_by_Title.jpg](https://github.com/tarajarell/Pewlett_Hackard_Analysis/blob/master/Resources/Retirement_Count_by_Title.jpg)